YUKI KIMURA — BEHIND THE BACHELOR FRANCHISE’S BREAKOUT STAR

 And now, even though absolutely no one asked, Chris Harrison is back at it again: The Bachelor Winter Games, a four-episode spin-off intended to play off of the 2018 Olympic Games in Pyeongchang, South Korea.
 What’s interesting this time is that contestants aren’t just limited to Americans; rather, contestants from Australia, Canada, China, Germany, Finland, Japan, New Zealand, Sweden, the UK, and the ol’ United States of America make up the contestant pool.

-So without further ado, let me share what I learned about Yuki that will enhance the viewing of The Bachelor Winter Games.
+So without further ado, let me share what I learned about Yuki that will enhance your viewing of The Bachelor Winter Games and/or Bachelor in Paradise.

 She was the youngest contestant in a field of 25